Daniel Johnson (Scottish politician): Early life

 Johnson was born on 3 September 1977.
-He was educated at Bonaly Primary School and at Stewart's Melville College.
+He attended Bonaly Primary School and was privately educated at Stewart's Melville College.
 He joined the Labour Party at the age of 17.
 He graduated from the University of St Andrews in philosophy and from the University of Strathclyde in management.

 Johnson's first job after leaving university was working as a constituency caseworker for Edinburgh South's MP Nigel Griffiths.
 He later went on to work as a management consultant for Accenture.
-Prior his election, he became managing director of the Paper Tiger and Studio One group of shops.
+Before he was elected, he became managing director of his father's group of shops: Paper Tiger and Studio One.
 The group became the first independent retailer in Edinburgh to become an accredited Living Wage employer in 2015.

 Political career

 In January 2014, Johnson was selected by party members as a candidate for Edinburgh Southern prior to the 2016 Scottish Parliament election.
 He was elected to the Scottish Parliament in May 2016, gaining the seat from the Scottish National Party.
 He became shadow education minister for Scottish Labour in May 2016.

 In December 2017, Johnson was promoted to the Shadow Cabinet as Justice Spokesperson.
 He resigned on 28 May 2019, the day after it was confirmed Scottish Labour had finished fifth in Scotland in the European Parliament elections and lost both its Scottish MEPs.
 He criticised the Labour Party's "direction and leadership" and noted Labour had finished sixth in Edinburgh.
 He challenged the party's Brexit policies, stating in his resignation letter he thought Labour should endorse a second referendum and campaign for remaining in the European Union.

 In September 2020, Daniel Johnson called for Richard Leonard to resign as Scottish Labour leader, saying "Continuing like this will be disastrous for our party and is why I no longer have confidence in Richard Leonard’s leadership."
 After Leonard's resignation, Johnson nominated Anas Sarwar in the 2021 Scottish Labour leadership election.
 In March 2021, he was put back on to the front bench as the Finance Spokesperson for the Scottish Labour Party.

+At the 2021 Scottish Parliament election Johnson was supported as a Labour Co-operative candidate for the first time and was re-elected to his seat.

+Since 10 April 2023, Johnson has served as Economy, Business and Fair Work spokesperson for the Scottish Labour Party.
+Since 3rd September 2025, Johnson has served as Convenor of the Scottish Parliament's Economy and Fair Work Committee.

+Johnson backed the UK Government’s decision to introduce means-testing for the Winter Fuel Payment, voting in the Scottish Parliament against calls to reverse the decision.